walline/semihoc/README.md

-# semihoc
+# SemiHOC
-Official repository for WACV 2026 paper "Semi-Supervised Hierarchical Open-Set Classification"
+The code will be releaased before the WACV 2026 conference.